vsionly/ootb/color7log/README.md

     const {black, red, green, yellow, blue, purple, cyan, white, gray} = require('color7log') // i like this style more const theme = require('color7log') // theme.green('this text is green')

+    #### Add a line of multi-color settings
+    const {custom} = require('color7log')
+    const theme = require('color7log') // theme.custom({cyan:'this text'color is cyan', red:'this text'color is red', green:'this text'color is green'})
+    custom({cyan:'浅蓝色', red:'组合红:', green:'组合绿'}) Support multiple combined outputs

     green('this text is green')
     If the input text is garbled in the command window or git bash, modify the encoding of the command tool to your own standard encoding.
+    If you have any questions, please send a message to liwsh666@126.com